EnzymeAD/rustbook/src/usage/higher.md

 # Higher Order Derivatives

-Computing higher order derivatives like hessians can be done with Enzyme by differentiating functions that compute lower order derivatives.
+Computing higher order derivatives like hessians can be done with std::autodiff by differentiating functions that compute lower order derivatives.
-This requires that functions are differentiated in the right order, which we currently don't handle.
-As a workaround, we introduce two new AD modes `ForwardFirst` and `ReverseFirst` that will be differentiated (and optimized) before we differentiate the default `Forward` and `Reverse` mode invocations.
-An example is given below.

 ```rust